 The Garmin DriveSmart 86 is a GPS navigator that will make your trips easier.
 You can quickly get where you need to go with the help of Garmin’s voice-assisted navigation.
 The clear 8-inch dual-orientation display and up-to-date maps of North America guide the trip, warning of upcoming speed changes and possible dangers.
 TripAdvisor reviews, a list of U.S. national parks, and a database of historical landmarks may all help you plan the perfect road trip.

-If you have a smartphone compatible with the Garmin Drive app, you can see real-time information on traffic, gas prices, parking, the weather, and traffic cameras right on your screen.
+If you have a smartphone compatible with the Garmin Drive app, you can see real time information on traffic updates, gas prices, parking, the weather, and live traffic cameras right on your screen.
 With Alexa Preinstalled (Use this feature at your own risk; drivers should always pay attention to the road).
-Using voice commands and the Garmin Drive app on your compatible phone, you can play music, listen to audiobooks, get the news, and more without taking your hands off the wheel.
-GPS receiver with a 6″ display.
+Using voice commands and the Garmin Drive app on your compatible phone, you can play music, listen to audiobooks, get the news, and more without taking your hands off the wheel. gps unit receiver with a 6″ display.
 Calling without holding the phone.
 Integrated Alexa driver warnings are perfect for long car rides.

-This 8-inch GPS device has a high-resolution, edge-to-edge touchscreen that displays information well in either landscape or portrait orientation.
+This 8-inch GPS device has a crisp high-resolution map and Garmin, edge-to-edge touchscreen that displays information well in either landscape or portrait orientation.